bstillman/bgbackup/README.md

 bgbackup works with MariaDB, Percona, MySQL, Galera, etc.

+The backups are done with xtrabackup/innobackupex. bgbackup supports multiple backup types, such as:

+ * Standalone directories, with optional compression (qpress) and encryption (xbcrypt).

+ * Compressed tar archives (tar.gz). bgbackup may support multiple compressors in future.

+ * Optional "prepared" stage for tar archives where logs are applied before compression.

+ * Optional partial backup on specific database names.

+## Main features

+### Scheduling

-Backups ran on "fullbackday" will be full backups.
+Backups ran on `fullbackday` will be full backups.
 Backups ran on other days will be incremental.

-The backups are done with xtrabackup/innobackupex.
-Backups are compressed (qpress) and encrypted (xbcrypt).
+To disable incremental backups, set `fullbackday` to `Always`

+### Emails

 Details about each backup are emailed to all email addresses listed in MAILLIST and also logged in the database (PERCONA_SCHEMA.xtrabackup_history) for easier monitoring in MONyog, Nagios, Cacti, etc.

+### Encryption

+xbcrypt encryption is fully supported for directory backup type.

 Encrypted incremental backups are enabled by decrypting the xtrabackup_checkpoints file.

-Options for inclusion of Galera and slave info.
+### Galera

-If Galera option is yes, the script will enable wsrep_desync on the node being backed up.
+If Galera option is set to yes, the script will enable wsrep_desync on the node being backed up.
 When the backup is finished, it will check for wsrep_local_recv_queue to return to zero before disabling wsrep_desync.

+### MONYog support

 Option to disable MONyog alerts before, and enable after.

+## Setup instructions

 Use the following to create the encryption key file:
 ```